Company number: 02423219

 (a) accept the refusal; or

-(b) in compliance with the Regulations propose that the application is referred for review in an arbitration or mediation in accordance with the Dispute Resolution Procedures.
+(b) in compliance with the Regulations propose that the application is referred for review in accordance with the Dispute Resolution Procedure.

 10.3 Nothing in these Articles shall interfere with any legal right which applicants may have to submit a complaint to the Secretary of State pursuant to the Regulations.